 Wing in brief: Not getting wide enough?
 Ski feeling slow?
 Breaking at the waist at the end of the turn?
 Perhaps you need to try less wing angle.
 Ski feeling too fast at the end of the turn causing slack rope, or is the tail blowing out?
 Maybe more wing angle is you.

-So, there is fin adjustment in brief, please note that binding placement has a big effect on ski characteristics, however I think that is best left for another article.
-There is more information available in the internet, otherwise book into one of the quality waterski schools around Australia and they will be able to help you to get the most out of your ski.
+So, there is fin adjustment, in brief, please note that binding placement has a big effect on ski characteristics, however, I think that is best left for another article.
+There is more information available on the internet, otherwise, book into one of the quality waterski schools around Australia and they will be able to help you to get the most out of your ski.